 MCAT Exam with Accommodations

+The AAMC is committed to providing all individuals with an opportunity to demonstrate their proficiency on the MCAT exam.
+That includes ensuring access to persons with disabilities in accordance with relevant law.
 If you have a disability or medical condition that you believe requires an adjustment to standard testing conditions, we encourage you to apply for accommodated testing.
-A decision on most requests will be made within 60 days of receipt of a complete application.